Camilo-Mora/WaterCathment/README.md

 This version above is the most promising one.
 It can be put around the tree to control weeds, it has large of an area to collect water and the tank can store up to 50 litters.
 It is basically, a kid’s inflatable pool with a canopy.
 It will cost only $1.5 per unit.
 More on this soon.

-RainCatcher is being developed by Camilo Mora.
-Thanks to Asryelle Mora Rollo and Audrey Rollo for their help doing several of the pilots.
+RainCatcher is being developed by Camilo Mora, Asryelle Mora Rollo and Audrey Rollo.